We are aware of missing faculty photos in the directory and catalog and will be updating them shortly. Thank you for your patience.

 In addition to panel presentations, students will be required to produce legal memoranda, journals, and a final research project submitted in one of the following forms: a well-documented research paper/article on feminist jurisprudence, an art/graphics project reflecting historical or current women’s legal issues, or a forum on a specific feminist legal issue/topic, among others.

-government, political science, law, education, and public policy
+This offering will prepare you for careers and advanced study in: government, political science, law, education, and public policy

 Students should expect to pay approximately $25 for transportation to board meetings and interviews.